Kingxukai/linux/Documentation/hwmon/cros_ec_hwmon.rst

 This driver implements support for hardware monitoring commands exposed by the ChromeOS embedded controller used in Chromebooks and other devices.

-The channel labels exposed via hwmon are retrieved from the EC itself.
+The channel labels exposed via hwmon are retrieved from the woke EC itself.

 Fan and temperature readings are supported.